 Serving as Group ‘A’ representative for AIISH Gymkhana.

-Served as member in the transportation committee for the ‘National symposium on exploring areas of research in cognitive sciences’.
+Served as member in the transportation committee for the ‘National symposium on exploring areas of research in cognitive sciences,’ on 30th June & 1st July 2011.

 Coordinated the representation of AIISH at science exhibition organized by Yuvaraja’s college during 30th and 31st March, 2012.